-Pompey’s rearranged fixture against Bradford will be played on Tuesday 17 th April with a 7.45pm kick off; Another long trip North for Pompey Supporters to Bradford City’s Northern Commercial Stadium, Bradford, West Yorkshire, BD8 7DY.
+On Saturday 3rd November, Kenny Jackett’s Blue Army will be travelling North to Bradford City’s Valley Parade [now known as the Northern Commercials Stadium], Bradford, West Yorkshire, BD8 7DY.
 The Bantams ground has a capacity of 25,136 and Blues fans will be in the covered, two tiered, TL Dallas Stand at one end of the ground.

 There is a cash point at Tesco Express in Manningham Lane, near the ground.

 On street parking is available around the ground.
 There is usually a large stretch of parking available on Midland Road to one side of the ground.
 The Club advise that you lock all valuables away as there have been incidents of theft in the past.
-Please do not park in Foster Square car park as it has a limit of only one and a half hours.
+Please note that the Forster Square car park has a time limit of only one and a half hours.

 There are no Blue Badge spaces at the ground, but on Midland Road there are around 10 Blue Badge bays owned by the council.
 These are available on a first come first served basis.

 The nearest station to the ground is Bradford Forster Square.
 The journey from Portsmouth will take about five and a half hours via London Kings Cross, Leeds and Shipley.
 It is also possible to travel to Bradford Interchange Station via London Kings Cross and Leeds.